-The webinar Chasing Sustainable Growth was a discussion on how anchoring strategies and plans in consumption and occasion demand can create value around the importance of cohesion across functions to deliver winning results.
-Occasion-based planning, and how it can help CPGs take a more holistic planning perspective, took center stage and sparked insights from:
+The webinar Chasing Sustainable Growth discussed how anchoring strategies and plans in consumption and occasion demand could create value around the importance of cohesion across functions to deliver winning results.
+Occasion-based planning and how it can help CPGs take a more holistic planning perspective took center stage and sparked insights from:

 - Nathan Linkon, Portfolio Strategy Director Europe at PepsiCo

 - Scott Boyle, E2E Planning Director at Diageo